Lancetnik/Propan/docs/docs/en/2_getting_started/1_quick-start.md

     ```
     </div>
     !!! tip
-        To working with project start a test broker container
+        To work with the project start a contianer with the test broker
         ```bash
         docker run -d --rm -p 5672:5672 --name test-mq rabbitmq
         ```